 A Complicated Picture

-The relationships between these factors is very complex.
-In most cases, it is impossible to determine the exact underlying cause of any form of mental illness.
+The relationship between mental illness and what causes it can be very complex.
+It can be very difficult to precisely determine the exact underlying factors that cause any form of mental illness.
 Different people with the same diagnosis may have totally different risk factors and complications.

-While there isn’t a single root cause of mental illness, various factors contribute to its development.
-Being aware of your personal risk factors can help you assess the likelihood that you may develop a mental health issue.
-This can help you to spot any issue early so you can get prompt treatment.
+While there isn’t a singular cause of mental illness, various factors contribute to its development.
+Being aware of these risk factors can help you assess the likelihood that you may develop a mental health issue.
+This can help you spot any issue early so you can get prompt treatment.

 If you, or someone you know, suffer from a mental health issue, it’s important to get the proper help that they need.
 Too many times, people turn to drugs and alcohol as a way to self-medicate their mental health issues.
 This can lead to even more significant issues down the line.

 At Footprints to Recovery, we know that understanding and dealing with mental health issues can be a confusing and scary thing to do.
 That’s why we offer treatment programs for mental health issues as well as co-occurring disorders.
 Contact us today to learn more.